Logo light mode the Fabryk

 12. Valencia, Spain

 Often overshadowed by its flamboyant neighbor Barcelona, Valencia is a breath of fresh air to the LGBTQ+ traveler seeking a more relaxed vibe.
-Spain's third-largest city is a gem waiting to be discovered, with a vibrant gay scene that remains largely under-the-radar.
+Spain's third-largest city is a gem waiting to be discovered, with a thriving gay scene that remains largely under-the-radar

 The city's El Carmen district is the heart of the LGBTQ+ scene, brimming with gay-friendly bars, clubs, and restaurants.
 This historic area is also an art lover's haven, showcasing street art and hosting numerous art galleries.

-• La Boba y el Gato Rancio - A cosy bar attracting a diverse crowd with its welcoming atmosphere and eclectic music.
+• La Boba y el Gato Rancio: A cozy bar attracting a diverse crowd with its welcoming atmosphere and eclectic music.

 When it comes to accommodation, Valencia offers plenty of gay-friendly options.
 From boutique hotels in the Old Town to modern apartments in the trendy Ruzafa district, you'll feel right at home.